TUM-Microsoft-Student-Partners/AI-Driven-Parkinsons-Diagnosis/README.md

 We recommend the following agend.

 1. **System Setup** <br>
     You will need to bring your own laptop.
-There are two ways to run code during the workshop.
+There are two ways to run code during the workshop. <br>
     a. **Locally** on your machine.
-There for you will need Python 3.6, Keras, and Tensorflow installed.
+There for you will need Python 3.6, Keras, and Tensorflow installed. <br>
-    b. **Azure Notebooks** You can run the code online over Azure Notebooks. https://notebooks.azure.com/
+    b. **Azure Notebooks** You can run the code online over Azure Notebooks. https://notebooks.azure.com/ <br>
 2. **Introduction to machine learning** <br>
 This section will provide you with the basic iddeas of machine learning.
 3. **Introduction to deep learning** <br>